 If I didn’t have the flexibility to work from home, I’d still be able to do my job just fine, but we wouldn’t have decided to get a puppy.
 So, it would have been a much greyer existence…

 So, there we have it.
 It makes sense for employers to embrace flexible working, and it really could be the answer you’re looking for when it comes to reducing stress and finding that all-important work/life balance.
+With the new technology that phones offer, there’s so many ways to make your life that bit easier.
 And if you fancy joining us at Three, feel free to find out more about us and our current vacancies .